Home cinema furniture: Creating the perfect space

 So leaving equipment to one side for the moment, let’s discuss what furniture you need and how to use it effectively in the space.

 To speed things up, we’ve assumed your home cinema room is ready to be furnished.
 This means you’ve picked out any equipment you need and decided if your room needs any acoustic treatments.
-All that’s left is to make the room enjoyable.
+All that’s left is to add some home cinema furniture.

 No one (truly) likes looking at equipment.
 Of course, you need a few key pieces to keep your home cinema running but they don’t need to be on display.

-If you have a lot of equipment, it makes sense to build a rack into the back wall which can house all of them or use a free standing media rack (like the Homeology ZINNIA Entertainment Rack £110 from Amazon).
+If you have a lot of equipment, it makes sense to build a rack into the back wall which can house all of them or use a free standing media rack (like the Homeology ZINNIA Entertainment Rack).
 You could also This also makes wiring easier as your running cables to a single point.

 You might only have a few pieces of equipment such as a Blu-ray player, AV receiver, speakers and projector.
 It could make sense to find a short sideboard or media unit.
-Cox & Cox has some fantastic options including a Chevron Oak Sideboard (£1125) and Studio Media Unit (£475).
+Cox & Cox has some fantastic options including a Chevron Oak Sideboard and Studio Media Unit.

 Either of these or something similar will allow you to neatly store your equipment as well as your DVD or Blu-ray collection.
 You could place your unit at the back of the room or at the front under the screen.